-Essex Chain Lakes Management Complex - Stewardship Plan
+Essex Chain Lakes Management Complex - Draft Unit Management Plan

-In February 2014, Governor Cuomo approved a State land classification package for approximately 42,000 acres, including several tracts recently added to the Forest Preserve.
-These recently acquired tracts, including the former Essex Chain Lakes and Indian River tracts, were purchased from the Nature Conservancy and formally owned by the Finch Pruyn Company.
-These newly classified lands now exist as the Essex Chain Lakes Primitive Area, the Pine Lake Primitive Area and portions of the Blue Mountain Wild Forest.
-For land management and planning purposes, this area is being defined as the Essex Chain Complex Area.
+In February 2014, Governor Cuomo approved a State Land classification package for approximately 42,000 acres, including several tracts that have been recently added to the Forest Preserve.
+These recently acquired tracts, including the former Essex Chain Lakes Tract and Indian River Tract, were purchased from the Nature Conservancy and formally owned by the Finch Pruyn Company.
+Some surrounding existing Forest Preserve lands were also reclassified, including a large addition to the Blue Mountain Wild Forest.

 The Department is currently developing a Unit Management Plan (UMP) for the Essex Chain Lakes Management Complex (ECLMC) that includes the following areas:

 - Pine Lake Primitive Area

 - Recently classified portions of the Blue Mountain Wild Forest

 A Draft Environmental Impact Statement ("DEIS") is being prepared pursuant to the State Environmental Quality Review Act ("SEQRA") to analyze the relevant areas of environmental concern resulting from the adoption of the Essex Chain Lakes Management Complex UMP.

 This Scoping Document is intended to define the scope of information to be included in the DEIS, to be prepared in accordance with the New York State Environmental Conservation Law [ECL § 8-0101 et seq.], and its implementing regulations found in Part 617 of Title 6 of the Official Codes, Rules and Regulations (6 NYCRR Part 617).